Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.

-UK health authorities have classified Turks and Caicos Islands as having a risk of Zika virus transmission.
+UK health authorities have classified Turks and Caicos Islands as having a moderate risk of Zika virus transmission.
+No cases of Zika infection have been reported in Turks and Caicos Islands since January 2017.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

 Cases of dengue fever and chikungunya virus have been confirmed in the Turks and Caicos Islands.
 You should take steps to avoid being bitten by mosquitoes.
 For more details about this outbreak, see the website of the National Health Network and Centre.

 There are hospital facilities on Providenciales and Grand Turk, both operated by Interhealth Canada.
 They provide a range of services including diagnostic services, primary care and outpatient specialty clinics, emergency services and inpatient care.
 Serious cases are still referred overseas, usually to Miami or Nassau.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 If you need emergency medical assistance during your trip, dial 911 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.